Tuntum sets out to achieve high standards of governance, accountability and probity, and as such we maintain rigorous internal control systems.

 Ade is a housing professional and a member of the Chartered Institute of Housing, leading on their drive to establish professional housing courses in Africa.
 An employee of Tuntum until 2007, Ade also serves and on the Board of NACRO and was the Vice-Chair of Nottingham City Homes.
 Ade was awarded an MBE in 2001 for services to the black community in South London.

-A consultant in Financial Governance and former Financial Director within the NHS, Avtar is a highly experienced and qualified finance professional with specialist knowledge in accounting, governance, information management systems, estates, property and procurement.
-Avtar also holds voluntary positions in the prison service and education.
+A consultant in Financial Governance and former Finance Director within various sectors including NHS, Avtar is a highly experienced and qualified finance professional with specialist knowledge in accounting, governance, information management systems, estates, property, equality and diversity and procurement.
+Avtar also held board positions in the prison service and education.

 Mark Taylor, MBA, ACA, MSc, Bsc